JulianVirgen7/Reading-Notes/README.md

 2) Syntax highlighting
 3) A nice variety of themes
 4) The ability to choose from a healthy selection of extensions when you need them
+5) Being able to write HTML and CSS efficiently
 ## What are some third party options?
 1) Notepad++
 2)Text Wrangler